WebAssembly/spec/document/core/exec/runtime.rst

 A *host function* is a function expressed outside WebAssembly but passed to a :ref:`module <syntax-module>` as an :ref:`import <syntax-import>`.
 The definition and behavior of host functions are outside the scope of this specification.
-For the purpose of this specification, it is assumed that when :ref:`invoked <exec-invoke-host>`, a host function behaves non-deterministically.
+For the purpose of this specification, it is assumed that when :ref:`invoked <exec-invoke-host>`, a host function behaves non-deterministically, but within certain :ref:`constraints <exec-invoke-host>` that ensure the integrity of the runtime.

 .. note::
    Function instances are immutable, and their identity is not observable by WebAssembly code.